-During an Onshape Live ’22 session, panelists discussed the strategies they used when it came to implementing Onshape, the only cloud-native product development platform, at their organization.
+During an Onshape Live ’22 session, panelists discussed the strategies they used when it came to implementing Onshape, the only cloud-native CAD product development platform, at their organization.
 The panelists are:

 Julian Leland Bell, R&D Manager, Advanced Technology Group (ATG) Rapid Prototyping Laboratory, UPS

 Romeo Graham, Technology Directory Strategic Planning, Jabil Packaging Solutions

 Elias Gallegos, Lead Control Systems Engineer, Questum Mobility

 If you’re ready to set out on this journey, here’s some advice on what you can do to overcome organizational obstacles.

 R&D Manager Julian Leland Bell at UPS’ ATG Rapid Prototyping Laboratory was one of Onshape’s first adopters in 2015 as a personal user.

 When he first set out to implement Onshape at the ATG laboratory, which looks at new technologies that can help modernize UPS’ operations, his first challenge was explaining to the leaders of a 500,000-person company why his smaller team needed a new cloud-native CAD platform.

 “One of the most valuable things I did was identified people within the organization at UPS who had done this for either similar SaaS products or for CAD products in the past … and got their guidance early on,” Bell said.

 With that shared knowledge, he was able to find out what the procurement process looked like to circumvent easier steps, like purchasing products with smaller price tags, and put more energy into more difficult areas, like IT compliance.